Ronald P. Loui

 2026? awk/js/?
 Ubuntu/Android/?/? vi ?

-Photo I took Aug 12 at the Summer Horns concert in Dayton/Kettering.
+Photo I took Aug 12, 2023 at the Summer Horns concert in Dayton/Kettering.
 Why a big deal?
-Well, I haven't seen Dulfer in concert since 1993 in Leidseplein during ICAIL at Univ of Amsterdam.
+Well, I haven't seen Dulfer in concert since 1993 in Leidseplein during ICAIL at Univ of Amsterdam (Intl Conf on AI and Law).
 I think the best saxophonist ever: best tone, best use of notes, best styles (70s soul/funk/disco brass), best danceability/listenability, best overall musicality, best longevity.
 I told her I started with Crusaders and Rollins, and then I heard her stuff.
 Not just me, but Bill Clinton and Lisa Simpson too.
 And I wouldn't have known about this concert except that a student in the linux scripting class turned in a project that provided upcoming concert notifications.
 His demo used this tour as example and I said, wait, I know that musical genre.
 So if you think your programming is just gluing together components and it's too late to have an idea that impacts the world, think again.
 This student's project just jazzed my world!

-What does an email response from the sitting 2023 Nobel Economics Laureate look like?
+What does an email response from a Nobel Economics Laureate look like?

 BTW, I've agreed with Dybvig since I heard his opinion on neural nets back in 1990 when we were both Asst Profs at WashU and both of us knew a little somethin somethin about appled stats.